-DTE Energy reserves the right to inspect proposed projects' pre- and post- equipment installation.
+DTE Energy reserves the right to inspect proposed projects' pre- and post- equipment installations.

-4.1 "Logical Area" Conditions
+4.1 "Logical area" conditions

-Contractors who plan to submit projects through the main retrofit program for either electric or natural gas projects must adhere to the following requirements and limitations.
+Contractors who plan to submit projects through the prescriptive or custom offerings for either electric or natural gas projects must adhere to the following requirements and limitations:

-- Contractors or customers may not apply for identical or similar measures in any other programs simultaneously that are being installed in the same "logical area." - A "logical area" is defined as a contiguous area without structural separation such as an overhead canopy, the same room within a suite of rooms, etc. The final determination of what constitutes a "logical area" will be made by DTE Energy or its representatives. - Applications in multiple programs for the same customer that apply to two different categories of measures within the same "logical area" are eligible for both program rebates. - An example would be installing lighting in a convenience store floor area and installing motor upgrades to refrigeration units. - Contractors must inform the Energy Efficiency Program for Business Team of their intention to submit applications under multiple programs for the same "logical area." - In order to apply for rebates under multiple programs for the same "logical area" such as an entire room's lighting fixtures the following requirements apply: - If the main retrofit program measures are installed first: The project must be at the "paid" status before another program application can be submitted for the remainder of the project. - If measures are initially applied for through other rebates, any measures for which duplicates may occur must be removed before a main retrofit program reservation application can be submitted for remainder of the project.
+- · Contractors or customers may not simultaneously apply through any other programs for identical or similar measures that are being installed in the same "logical area." - A "logical area" is defined as a contiguous area without structural separation, such as an overhead canopy, the same room within a suite of rooms, etc. The final determination of what constitutes a "logical area" will be made by DTE Energy or its representatives. - Applications in multiple programs for the same customer that apply to two different categories of measures within the same "logical area" are eligible for both program rebates.
+An example would be installing lighting in a convenience store floor area and installing motor upgrades to refrigeration units. - Contractors must inform the Energy Efficiency Program for Business Team of their intention to submit applications under multiple programs for the same "logical area."

+To apply for rebates under multiple programs for the same "logical area," such as an entire room's lighting fixtures, the following requirements apply:

+- If the main retrofit program measures are installed first, the project must be at the "paid" status before another program application can be submitted for the remainder of the project. - If measures are initially applied for through other rebates offerings, any measures for which duplicates occur must be removed before a program reservation application can be submitted for the remainder of the project.

-5 Contractor Requirements
+5 Contractor requirements

-To create a positive customer experience and to ensure that program funds are being administered correctly and accurately, a Participating Contractor, must adhere to standards of acceptable behavior and performance.
+To create a positive customer experience and to ensure that program funds are being administered correctly and accurately, a contractor must adhere to standards of acceptable behavior and performance.
 This includes, but is not limited to:

-- Complete and accurate program applications - · Accurate representations of the program to customers - Submission of original customer signatures on final applications - Submission of valid product invoices that accurately match the measures submitted for rebates - Submission of valid supporting documentation - The appropriate removal of equipment/fixtures that comply with an application's project - The complete and accurate installation of new (not used) measures represented in an application - · Adherence to other provisions of this manual, such as co-branding (Section 6) - Not applying for duplicate measures for the same product or other similar duplications
+- Complete and accurate program applications - Accurate representations of the program to customers - · Submission of original customer signatures on final applications - · Submission of valid product invoices that clearly and accurately match the measures submitted for rebates - Submission of valid supporting documentation - The appropriate removal of equipment/fixtures that comply with an application's project - The complete and accurate installation of new (not used) measures represented in an application - Adherence to other provisions of this manual, such as co-branding (Section 6) - Not applying for duplicate measures for the same project or other similar duplications

-Violation of any one of these standards could result in, notification to customers of concerns regarding the contractor, exclusion from any bonus offers (should they become available), and, if applicable, removal from the Participating Contractor program.
-Should an alleged violation occur, the contractor will be contacted and, if necessary, a meeting will be called within five (5) business days to discuss the issue and determine possible steps that might be taken.
+Violation of any one of these standards could result in: a notification to customers of concerns regarding the contractor, the exclusion from any bonus offers (should they be available), a 100% inspection rate, and if applicable, removal from the Participating Contractor program.
+Should an alleged violation occur, the contractor will be contacted and, if necessary, a meeting will be called within five (5) business days to discuss the issue and determine next possible steps.

-5.1 Participtaing Contractor Program
+5.1 Participating Contractor program